Menu Menu

 There is no doubt employers look favourably at the candidate who already has a proven track record of study, demonstrated the capacity to apply themselves to a formal TAFE course and can understand the practices and terminology associated with the trade in question.

 If you need help deciding what to do after school, talk to your school's VET Coordinator or Careers Counsellor.
-They can give you more information on TAFE and even put you in touch with one of our Jobs and Skills Centres(opens in a new tab) .
+They can give you more information on TAFE and put you in touch with one of our Jobs and Skills Centres(opens in a new tab) .

 The Jobs and Skills Centre can also give you more information on: